cs1302uga/cs1302-hw03/README.md

    |-----------------------|----------------------------------|----------------------------|------------|
    |-----------------------|----------------------------------|----------------------------|------------|

-1. Read through the Javadoc comments in the `Drivable` interface and write down the names of the abstract methods in your notes.
+1. Read through the Javadoc comments for the `Drivable` interface on the API website you generated or in the source code.
+Make a note of the methods contained in the interface.
+You may find it helpful to write them in your notes.

 1. Look at the `speedUp` method in the `Car.java` file.
 Compare the Javadoc comment for the method in that file to the documentation listed for that method in the API documentation